openai/openai-python/README.md

 You can find usage examples for the OpenAI Python library in our [API reference](https://platform.openai.com/docs/api-reference?lang=python) and the [OpenAI Cookbook](https://github.com/openai/openai-cookbook/).

 ## Beta Release

+> [!IMPORTANT]
-We're preparing to release a new version of the OpenAI Python library.
+> We're preparing to release version the OpenAI Python library 1.0 version.

 This new version will be a major release and will include breaking changes.
 We're releasing this beta version to give you a chance to try out the new features and provide feedback before the official release.
 You can install the beta version with:

 ```sh
 pip install --pre openai